Youth Orchestra Los Angeles

 Youth Orchestra Los Angeles (YOLA) is the Los Angeles Philharmonic's initiative to establish youth orchestra programs in underprivileged communities throughout Los Angeles.
-Modeled on Venezuela's El Sistema, a program which brings classical music education to children from low-income communities, YOLA provides free instruments, music training, and academic support to nearly 800 students age 6-18.
+Modeled on Venezuela's El Sistema, a program which brings classical music education to children from low-income communities, YOLA provides free instruments, music training, and academic support to nearly 1,700 students age 6-18.
 A "social project first and artistic project second", 100% of YOLA's 2016 graduating class completed high school, and 90% went on to college.
+YOLA currently operates in four community hubs across Los Angeles including YOLA at HOLA, YOLA at Torres, YOLA at Camino Nuevo, and YOLA at Inglewood.

 History

 Inspired by the Los Angeles Philharmonic's music and artistic director Gustavo Dudamel's experience with Venezuela's El Sistema youth orchestra movement, the LA Phil founded YOLA in 2007.
 The program was first established at EXPO Center in the mainly Latino and African American community of South Central Los Angeles.
 Created in partnership with the Los Angeles Department of Recreation and Parks and the Harmony Project, it included 80 students.
 Dudamel began working with YOLA at EXPO in 2008, and in 2009 he inaugurated his tenure at the LA Phil wearing a "Youth Orchestra Los Angeles" t-shirt.
 The first official downbeat of Dudamel's Los Angeles career was a performance of "Ode to Joy" with YOLA at the Hollywood Bowl.